ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ## Examples

 ### To initialize:
-The following code is your entry point to the MobileFirst services.
+The following Javascript code is your entry point to the MobileFirst services.
 This method should be called before your send the first request that requires authorization.
 ```
 BMSClient.initialize("https://myapp.mybluemix.net", "abcd12345abcd12345");
 ```
-The first parameter specifies the base URL for the authorization server
+The first parameter specifies the base URL for the authorization server.

-The second parameter specifies the GUID of the application
+The second parameter specifies the GUID of the application.

-### Creating a Request.
+### Creating a Request
 To create a new MFPRequest instance...
 (Explain line of code below this line)
 ```
 var request = new MFPRequest("/myapp/API/action", MFPRequest.GET);